lontivero/Slip39/README.md

 # SLIP39

-// logo here

 A C# implementation of the [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) for Shamir's Secret-Sharing for Mnemonic Codes.

-The code heavily "inspired" on the [Bitcoin Wallet library in Rust implementation](https://github.com/rust-bitcoin/rust-wallet/blob/master/src/sss.rs)
+The code is heavily "inspired" on the [Bitcoin Wallet library in Rust implementation](https://github.com/rust-bitcoin/rust-wallet/blob/master/src/sss.rs)

 # DISCLAIMER